npms-io/queries/README.md

 Available options:

+- `boostExact`: How much should the score of exact matches be boosted? defaults to `100000`.
 - `size`: The total number of results to return, defaults to `25`
 - `analyzerWeight`: How much should we weight the analyzer's `score.final` by? defaults to `1.0`.
 - `scoreWeight`: How much should we weight the search `_score`? defaults to `0.3`.